JKHeadley/rest-hapi/README.md

 **NOTE:** If the `embedAssociation` property is set, then it must be set to the same value for both association definitions as seen above.

+##### Updating MANY_MANY db data

+As of v0.28.0 the rest-hapi cli includes an `update-associations` command that can update your db data to match your desired MANY_MANY structure.
+This command follows the following format:

+`$ ./node_modules/.bin/rest-hapi-cli update-associations mongoURI [embedAssociations] [modelPath]`

+where:

+- mongoURI: The URI to you mongodb database
+- embedAssociations: (optional, defaults to `false`) This must match your current `config.embedAssociations` value.
+- modelPath: (options, defaults to `models`) This must match your `config.modelPath` value if you have `config.absoluteModelPath` set to `true`.

+This is useful if you have a db populated with documents and you decide to change the `embedAssociaion` property of one or more associations.

+For instance, consider a MANY_MANY relationship between `user` (groups) and `group`  (users) with `config.embedAssociations` set to `true`.
+Each `user` document will contain the array `groups` and each `group` document will contain the array `users`.
+Lets say you implement this structure in a project, but several months into the project some of your `group` documents have collected thousands of `users`, resulting in very large document sizes.
+You decide it would be better to move the data out of the parent documents and into a linking collection, `user_group`.
+You can do this by setting the `embedAssociation` property for `users` and `groups` to `false`, and running the following command:

+`$ ./node_modules/.bin/rest-hapi-cli update-associations mongodb://localhost:27017/mydb true`

 ### \_MANY

 A one-sided -many relationship can exists between two models.
 This allows the parent model to have direct control over the reference Ids.
 Below is an example of a -many relationship between the ``post`` and ``hashtag`` models.